docsastests/docsastests.github.io/_posts/2024-04-04-ci-with-github-actions.md

 categories: tutorial ci cd github github-actions doc-detective
 ---

-# Add Docs as Tests to Your CI/CD pipeline with GitHub Actions

 Adding Doc Detective into a CI/CD pipeline to run tests whenever changes occur in a repository is easy and gives you a flexible and powerful tech doc toolchain.
 In this guide, we’ll walk through setting up a basic Docs as Code pipeline using the venerable Jekyll static site generator, set up some simple doc detective tests, and put together scripts for a CI/CD pipeline using Github Actions to demonstrate how to automatically test your docs off of each update.

 ## Prerequisites